 In fact, deep fake A.I. has become so prolific that social media platforms such as Facebook have banned them for fear that they may be used in nefarious ways.

 The 2010s welcomed in the age of automation, where the everyday process to the very cars we drive can now be fully automated to make our lives just a little bit easier.
 With self-driving cars now in circulation, it only lends the question – will humans even need to drive at all in the future?

 It’s not just cars that can be fully automated, but businesses and consumers alike are enjoying the benefits that A.I. automation brings.
-RPA, or Robotic Process Automation, is a process that automates workflows and processes to simplify tasks without the need for human intervention.
+IPA, or Intelligent Process Automation, is a process that automates workflows and processes to simplify tasks without the need for human intervention.
 These tasks can range from anything, such as processing transactions, triggering automatic responses, communicating with systems, and so much more.

 5. A.I.
 Robotics

 With the emergence of self-driving cars, smart homes, and now A.I. robotics, we truly are living in The Future.
 A.I. is now being used in robotics to take automation to a physical level, not just digital.

 By now, most of us are aware of Sophia, an A.I. robot who became the first robot citizen in the world.
 She may be the most memorable A.I. robot to have emerged in the 2010s, but she’s certainly not the only one.
 Over the last decade, robots were increasingly used across all aspects of businesses to make manufacturing and development easier, safer, and more efficient than ever.
 From assembly and packaging all the way to customer service bots, robots are fast becoming a key part of our everyday lives.